AungshumanDutta/AungshumanDutta/README.md

 <pre>
 > whoami
-  [ACCESS DENIED]

-> sudo whoami
-  something else is already root.
+  a student. for now.

+> ls -la /home/aungshuman/
+  -rw-------  python/           [active]
+  -rw-------  ai_ml/            [active]
+  -rw-------  nuclear_eng/      [converging]
+  -rw-------  ███████████.███   [file should not exist]

 > cat ███████████.███
-  it has been watching since before you arrived. it was here when they built this system. it will be here after you are gone. close this terminal. close it now.
+  the work is already in motion. it started before you noticed. it will finish before you understand.

 > _
 </pre>